Computing well-balanced spanning trees of unweighted networks: Conclusion

-A spanning tree is one of the most straightforward ways to network simplification or sampling, and for revealing its backbone or skeleton~\citep{BSB17,CN17}.
-Well known algorithms for computing a spanning tree of a weighted network are the Prim's algorithm and the Kruskal's algorithm~\citep{Bol98,New18c}.
-However, when applied to unweighted networks, these algorithms do not necessarily capture the structure of a network such as short distances between the nodes and small network diameter~\citep{WS98}.
+A spanning tree is one of the most straightforward ways to network simplification or sampling and to reveal its backbone or skeleton~\cite{BSB17,CN17}.
+Well-known algorithms for computing a spanning tree of a weighted network are Prim's and Kruskal's algorithms~\cite{Bol98,New18c}.
+However, when applied to unweighted networks, which are much more common in practice, these algorithms do not capture the structural properties of real networks, such as short distances between the nodes and a small network diameter.
 On the other hand, an algorithm based on the breadth-first search node traversal well retains the distances between the nodes in synthetic graphs and real networks.
-As we demonstrate, this can provide computational benefits and is also important in practical applications like network visualization.
-Thus, if a spanning tree of an unweighted network is supposed to retain the distances between the nodes, then the breadth-first search algorithm should be preferred to other algorithms considered here.
+The spanning trees are also well-balanced and most compact.
+As we demonstrate, this can provide computational benefits of up to $20$ times gain and is important for practical applications such as network visualization.
+Thus, if a spanning tree of an unweighted network is supposed to retain its structure, then the breadth-first search algorithm should be preferred to other algorithms, and it should be implemented as such in popular network libraries.

-In the language of the theory of computation, the breadth-first search algorithm computes a spanning tree with properties of a balanced tree~\citep{Knu11}.
-Due to the lack of a formal definition of some sort of approximate balance that would {\it already} imply short distances between the nodes, our results here are merely empirical.
-In future research, we plan to develop such a definition that could support the results also analytically.
+We emphasize that the breadth-first search algorithm does not provide the correct result in weighted networks, where Prim's algorithm or Kruskal's algorithm should be used.
+Furthermore, a spanning tree is not the most suitable technique for simplifying a network in all applications.
+For instance, a convex skeleton~\cite{Sub18a} is a natural generalization of a spanning tree that also preserves local density, resulting in a high clustering coefficient and an emphasized community structure.
+Moreover, if one is interested in predicting the behavior of dynamical processes, then a high-salience skeleton~\cite{GTB12} might be preferred.